-In this paper, by employing the geometrical approach of quantum mechanics, we derive the quantum speed limit for a quantum system undergoing arbitrary dynamical process.
+In this paper, by employing the geometrical approach of quantum mechanics, we derive the quantum speed limit for a quantum system undergoing arbitrary time-continuous dynamical process.
 The proof of the generalised QSL needs the notion of the most general definition of the Fubini-Study metric defined in Ref.~\cite{Pati1995}.
 This speed limit depicts a fundamental limitation on the minimal time required for the quantum system to evolve from a given initial state to a final state undergoing arbitrary dynamical processes.
 Our generalized QSL reduces to the well known Mandelstam-Tamm bound for unitary evolution of quantum system.
-Furthermore, we have obtained QSL bound for the non-Hermitian quantum system.
-By utilizing these findings, we explore the quantum speed limit for the time-independent non-Hermitian system with gain and loss and time-dependent non-Hermitian system such as the Bethe-Lamb Hamiltonian for two-level system.
-Our result can also be applied to $PT$-symmetric systems.
+Using our formalism then, we obtain a QSL bound for non-Hermitian quantum systems.
+By utilizing these findings, we explore the quantum speed limit for a time-independent non-Hermitian system with gain and loss and a time-dependent non-Hermitian system namely the Bethe-Lamb Hamiltonian for general two-level system.
+Our result can also be applied to $\mathcal{PT}$-symmetric systems.
 Thus, the generalised QSL proved here can have a wide variety of applications hitherto unexplored.

 Our work is organized as follows.
-In section-\ref{QSL:arbitaray}, we prove the geometrical derivation of the generalised quantum speed limit (GQSL) for arbitrary evolutions of pure as well as mixed states.
-In Section-\ref{QSL:non-Hermition}, we derive the generalised quantum speed limit for the non-Hermitian system.
+In Section-\ref{QSL:arbitaray}, we provide the geometrical derivation of the generalised quantum speed limit (GQSL) for arbitrary time-continuous evolutions of pure as well as mixed states.
+In Section-\ref{QSL:non-Hermition}, we derive the generalised quantum speed limit for non-Hermitian systems.
 In Section-\ref{QSL:gain-loss}, we investigate the GQSL for a non-Hermitian two-level quantum system where gain and loss are present.
 In Section-\ref{QSL:BH}, we estimate the GQSL for the Bethe-Lamb Hamiltonian of the two-level quantum system.
 Finally, in the last Section, we provide the conclusions.